rkalis/dotfiles/README.md

 # Dotfiles

 ## Usage
-1. Copy your saved ssh keys to ~/.ssh/
+1. Restore your safely backed up ssh keys to ~/.shh/
+    1. Alternatively, generate new ssh keys, and add these to your GitHub account
 2. Install Homebrew and git

   ```bash